ispras/qdt/README.md

 not supported by machine graphical editor.
 But a developer still can use device stub generator to update implementation of such devices.
-After that, those devices are supported by the editor.
+After that, those devices do become supported by the editor.

 ### Device stub generation overview